brianhigh/WA_Snowfall_Analysis_SWE_Antigravity_ClaudeSonnet-45/README.md

 - SNOTEL sites are selected to represent different regions of the WA Cascades
 - Monthly calculations use new snowfall (daily deltas) rather than cumulative values
 - Statistical comparisons use percentage differences to account for site-to-site variability

+---

+This project was completed using the Antigravity prompt settings: ^Fast ^Claude Sonnet 4.5.
+See [prompt.md](prompt.md) for details.